tytydraco/yessleep/out/My_secret_library_friend_and_her_secret.md

 *"Hey, sorry to bother you.
 I just wanted to say hi.
 How do you like my pens?"*

 She does not respond.
 Maybe she is a really shy type.
 Maybe she is as excited as I am, and is not comprehending this situation.
 Is the timing not right?
 Should I wait for her to pack as well?
-Is she listning to music?
+Is she listening to music?
 Is that why she cannot hear me?
 Where are her books?

 Yea...where are her books?
 Does she not study here?
 And what are those plastic pieces on the desk?
 Are those...the barrels from the pens that I have been giving her?
 Her hands...why are they so red?
 I am not quite sure what to make of the puzzle pieces.
 I stand in silence.
 In a split second, I see her head shake frantically.
 My eyes catch a glimpse of her bright red lips.
 They are soft and gentle.
 They are glowing passionately, and are more beautiful than anything I have ever seen.
 I also see something dripping from her mouth.
 I take a look at her desk again, and notice that it is unusually red.
 The moment I look up, we finally make our first eye contact.
 And there is her soft voice again.